TejasViswa/PIC10B_Disc1B_Disc2B/Week_2/HW1_hints.md

 }
 ```
 - Remember slot-considered is your index and the value that you insert at that slot is not the same.
-- Make sure you also insert the row optimization part
+- Make sure you also insert the row optimization part in only one place not both

 ## Debugging your code:
 - Use the [debugger](Debugger.md)... a lot.
 Its hard to solve it otherwise.